 Co-directed by Kate Wallich and Mike Hadreas Performed by Kate Wallich, Mike Hadreas, Lavinia Vago, Thomas House, David Harvey, Andrew Bartee, and Alan Wyffels Choreographer Kate Wallich Composer Mike Hadreas Production Designer Amiya Brown Art Director Andrew J.S.
 Costumes cuniform

 ICA admission is included with all ICA performance tickets.
-Note that timed tickets are required to experience Yayoi Kusama: LOVE IS CALLING.
-A limited number will be available for performance ticket-holders, first come, first served, in person only.
+Note that timed tickets to enter Yayoi Kusama: LOVE IS CALLING are required and SOLD OUT during these performance dates.
+See more for information on ticketing.

 The ICA is committed to making its events accessible to all visitors.
 See our Accessibility page for a list of regularly available resources, including assistive-listening devices, accessible seating, and large-print programs.
 Need more information or a different resource, such as ASL or captioning?
 Contact firstname.lastname@example.org with questions and requests.
 (Two weeks lead time recommended.)

 Kate Wallich + The YC x Perfume Genius The Sun Still Burns Here, is commissioned by Seattle Theatre Group and Mass MoCA and was commissioned and created, in part, with the support of The Joyce Theater Foundation’s Artist Residency Center, made possible by lead funding from The Andrew W. Mellon Foundation, Howard Gilman Foundation, LuEsther T. Mertz Charitable Trust, and Doris Duke Charitable Foundation.

 First Republic Bank is proud to sponsor the 2019–2020 ICA Live Performance Season.